Salvoxia/graphite-smart-exporter/README.md

 ![Init Script Settings](images/init_script_setup.png)

-Since `smartctl` is only available for root, the script must be executed with `sudo`.
-The command above will send S.M.A.R.T. metrics to your Graphite instance every 60 seconds.
+Since `smartctl` is only available for root, the script must be executed with `sudo`.  ö The command above will send S.M.A.R.T. metrics to your Graphite instance every 60 seconds.

 ## Exported Metrics and Tags